 Alumni Spotlight: Allen Newton

 Rev. Allen Newton grew up embedded in church in a minister’s home, and he developed a deep knowledge of God’s love and grace.
-Allen gave his heart to Christ and responded to an altar call at a revival that emphasized God’s unconditional love.
+Allen gave his heart to Christ and responded to an altar call at a Ford Philpot crusade that emphasized God’s unconditional love.
 He felt a call from God to ministry, but, like Jonah, he ran from this calling; however, everywhere he turned, he found the Lord and people who encouraged him in his calling, gifts, and graces for ministry.
 Allen was grounded and rooted in the joyous and challenging realities of a vocation of ministry through his father and grandfather who were both United Methodist ministers.
-Allen served on the youth staff at Frazier UMC; when he was invited to preach, Allen sensed God’s presence overwhelmingly and knew that he “could do nothing greater with his life than that.”
+Allen served on the youth staff at Frazer UMC; when he was invited to preach, Allen sensed God’s presence overwhelmingly and knew that he “could do nothing greater with his life than that.”

 Allen attended Huntingdon College in Montgomery, AL though he had family roots at Asbury University – both his parents and grandparents met during their time at Asbury University!
 Once Allen first stepped foot on Asbury Seminary’s campus, he felt God’s presence and grace and fell in love with the campus.
 He never visited any other seminaries.